renovatebot/renovate/docs/usage/configuration-options.md

 ## milestone

-If set to the number of an existing milestone, Renovate will add that milestone to its PR.
+If set to the number of an existing [GitHub milestone](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones), Renovate will add that milestone to its PR.
 Renovate will only add a milestone when it _creates_ the PR.

 For example: